 The Difference Between Isolation and Quarantine

 Individuals who are COVID-positive will be required to isolate.
-People who are isolated must remain at home in isolation for a minimum of 10 days since symptoms first appeared and until at least 3 days (72 hours) have passed since recovery.
-Recovery is defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath).
+People who are isolated must remain at home in isolation for a minimum of 10 days since symptoms first appeared and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvements of any other symptoms (e.g., cough, shortness of breath).

 You will be asked to quarantine while awaiting your test results or if you might have been exposed to a person positive for COVID-19.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others, monitor their health, and follow directions from the Tompkins County Health Department.
 If you were in contact with a person with COVID-19, you will be asked to stay home for 14 days after your last contact with that person.

 Individuals who are not cleared to access campus due to a positive COVID-19 test result, either at arrival testing or any other testing that occurs during the semester, must isolate until cleared by the Tompkins County Health Department.